12 Sights in Giza, Egypt (with Map and Images)

 Show sight on map

 The Bent Pyramid is an ancient Egyptian pyramid located at the royal necropolis of Dahshur, approximately 40 kilometres (25 mi) south of Cairo, built under the Old Kingdom Pharaoh Sneferu.
-A unique example of early pyramid development in Egypt, this was the second pyramid built by Sneferu.
+A unique example of early pyramid development in Egypt, this was the second of four pyramids built by Sneferu.

 Wikipedia: Bent Pyramid (EN)